Multi-compartment human head modeling: generating adaptive tetrahedral mesh with GPU acceleration: Introduction

-Our results show that a robust FE mesh can be produced and the adaptive approach is significant considering the 3D structure of the outcome of the discretization, and the source localization estimates of EEG.
-Our algorithm has been implemented using the open Matlab-based Zeffiro Interface forward and inverse toolbox\footnote{\url{https://github.com/sampsapursiainen/zeffiro_interface}}, \cite{he2020zeffiro, rezaei2021reconstructing, miinalainen2019realistic}, whose forward solver has previously been built upon a high-resolution regular meshing approach.
-This study shows that mesh adaptation provides a significant improvement in accuracy without leading to significantly greater computing times, credited to recursive re-labeling and GPU acceleration.
+Our results indicate that the highly-adaptive approach can produce robust FE meshes considering the 3D structure of the outcome of the discretization and the source localization estimates of EEG.
+Our algorithm, implemented in the open Matlab-based Zeffiro Interface forward and inverse toolbox\footnote{\url{https://github.com/sampsapursiainen/zeffiro_interface}} \cite{he2020zeffiro, rezaei2021reconstructing, miinalainen2019realistic}, whose forward solvers built upon high-resolution regular meshing approaches, demonstrates that mesh adaptation can considerably improve accuracy without significantly increasing computational time due to recursive re-labeling and GPU acceleration.